 Transcripts are a great resource for individuals with hearing or vision impairments.
 They are simply a text version of the video content and can be easily read by a user or screen reader.
 There are different ways to produce transcripts.
 You could use a text-to-speech software or alter any pre-written scripts for the production of the video so they read as transcripts.
 If you choose to provide the transcript as a separate document, keep in mind best practices for accessible Word documents and Google Docs.

 If your video has no audio or there is visual-only content that was not properly narrated, create a written summary of the content so that those with vision impairments can still access the content.
-If you are using YouTube or Vimeo to host your video, this summary should be placed in the Description section of the video.
+If you are using YouTube or Vimeo to host your video, this summary can be placed in the Description section of the video.
 When embedding the video on a website, include the summary next to or before the video.

 Accessible Media Players

 Make sure to choose a media player that is usable by all, including individuals using assistive technology or keyboard commands only.
 The player should be accessible across all browsers and have controls that are recognized by assistive technologies.
+Please contact email@example.com if you have questions about selecting an accessible media player.